eeeeeeeason/backup_mcp/README.md

 3. **Script Behavior**
    - Similar to the Windows script, the macOS script will:

      - Check for Python 3.10 or higher.
-If found, it will install `spinqit_task_manager`.
+If found, it will install `spinqit_mcp_tools`.

      - If Python 3.10 is not found, it will check for Conda and create a `mcp-server-py310` environment.